ak24watch/GCN-PYG/README.md

-# experiments-done
- Practice of implementation of GCNconv - paper
  # Semi-Supervised Classification with Graph Convolutional Networks (GCN)

 This repository provides an implementation of **Graph Convolutional Networks (GCNs)** for semi-supervised classification on graph-structured data, as introduced in the paper: